 ASIC supervises debt collection practices for credit providers and external dispute resolution schemes which have to comply with ASIC guidelines.
 It also sets industry guidelines with the ACCC.

-Office of Fair Trading supervises debt collector licencing and sets their code of conduct.
+Office of Fair Trading supervises debt collector licensing and sets their code of conduct.
 They can sometimes help with negotiations with service providers.

 Office of the Australian Information Commissioner handles complaints about misusing personal information and inaccurate credit reports.

-Financial Ombudsman Service (FOS) has a free dispute resolution scheme for unresolved complaints about financial services, including banks and financial institutions.
+The Australian Financial Complaints Authority (AFCA) has a free dispute resolution scheme for unresolved complaints about financial services, including banks and financial institutions.